Assistance for Small and Disadvantaged Communities Drinking Water Grant Program (SDWA 1459A)

 Program Accomplishments

-Fiscal Year 2019 The projects and activities eligible anticipated to be funded include SDWA compliance investments targeted to public water systems, programs to provide household water quality testing (including testing for unregulated contaminants), as well as activities to respond to a drinking water contaminant.
+Fiscal Year 2022 The projects and eligible activities funded include SDWA compliance investments targeted to public water systems, programs to provide household water quality testing (including testing for unregulated contaminants), as well as activities to respond to a drinking water contaminant.

 Authorization

-Safe Drinking Water Act (SDWA), Section 1459A, as amended by section 2104 of the Water Infrastructure Improvements for the Nation (WIIN) Act, and by section 2005 of the 2018 America's Water Infrastructure Act (AWIA).
+Safe Drinking Water Act (SDWA), Section 1459A, as amended by section 2104 of the Water Infrastructure Improvements for the Nation (WIIN) Act, and by section 2005 of the 2018 America's Water Infrastructure Act (AWIA); as amended by Section 50104 of the Infrastructure Investment and Jobs Act (IIJA), Public Law 117-58.

 Who is eligible to apply/benefit from this assistance?